Ahoy captain and hello sailor. Are you on the hunt for an honest Carnival Spirit review?

 It wasn’t at all busy getting off the boats, we were slowed down once by myself as I was sure we didn’t need passports but we did need some photo ID so I had to pelt back to the room for them.

+You cannot write a Carnival Spirit review without mentioning te water slides!
 The Green Thunder lived up to its name and reputation.
 There’s a vertical drop at the start and there was certainly screaming in my ears when we dropped.

 The yellow slide is much gentler and tended to be busier but when we visited neither slide had long queues.
 This might have something to do with the wind which makes climbing up the tours and waiting to drop really quite thrilling, or scary even.